+Regression is a popular supervised classification algorithm that assigns weightage to each feature used to predict an individual's class.
 This model is great when the dataset is linearly separable, and hence, is not best suited for our phenotypic dataset.
-The measuring techniques differ widely in the sites from which the data is gathered and the measuring techniques used by that side for measuring ADHD [35, 36].
+The measuring techniques differ widely in the sites from which the data is gathered and the measuring techniques used by that side for measuring ADHD [49,50].
 Adaptive boosting (AdaBoost) is one of the most popular reinforcement algorithms as a supervised learning method.
 It combines weak classifiers with specific rules to build a robust classifier.
 AdaBoost determines the weight of each sample according to the last overall classification in each training session and the accuracy obtained.K-Nearest Neighbour is a supervised machine learning algorithm that is also used for classification problems.
 KNN, as the name suggests, that similar objects exist in close proximity to every other.
 First, the gap distance is calculated between the current point and the selected point in the algorithm.
 The distances are then added and sorted in ascending order, and finally, top K entries are chosen as nearest neighbours and are further used for determining the class of the current point.
-Support vector machine is employed as described in [37] it gives the most effective accuracy among all the similar types of classifiers used.
-The SVM algorithm detects a hyperplane in an N-dimensional space that classifieds data points.Artificial Neural Network(ANN) is an excellent replacement for the SVM as its accuracy is very close to SVM.
+Support vector machine is employed which gives the most effective accuracy among all the similar types of classifiers used [51].
+The SVM algorithm detects a hyperplane in an Ndimensional space that classifieds data points.Artificial Neural Network(ANN) is an excellent replacement for the SVM as its accuracy is very close to SVM.
 Its multilayered neural network is suitable for such a diverse dataset.
-Figure 15 depicts the overall techniques and procedures used to process the datasets from different sites.
+Fig. 16 depicts the overall techniques and procedures used to process the datasets from different sites.